davidroyer/dkroyer/src/_CMS/Content/blog/optimized-async-await.md

 ### Step 1

 This is our initial setup.
-We are:
+We are doing the following:

 1. Setting up `axios` to use to make our API request.
 2. Creating `dataStore` as an empty object to use as state or store.